The Blimp: Formation

 The original line up of the band that would become The Blimp came together for the first time in late 1998.
 Brothers William Rogue and JD Allan, who had been in several bands together since the early 1990s, first recruited keyboard player Ray Alexander.
 Alexander was an old school friend and had been in the brother's previous band, the Caffeine Cake Orchestra.
 Drummer Mark Brown, was next on board.
 Brown had attended college with Rogue and was a former member of the brother's first band, The Bodies.
 Bass player Gary Craig, joined at the invitation of Brown soon after.
-Finally, saxophonist Carol McBay, completed the line up.
+Finally, saxophonist Ara McBay, completed the line up.

 Taking their name from a Captain Beefheart song, The Blimp performed their first gig at Strawberry Fields in Glasgow on 18 January 1999.

 In the spring of 2000, Mark Brown left the band to join the Cosmic Rough Riders.
 Shortly after, George Berry, a former bandmate of Craig, was brought in to replace Brown on drums.

-At the beginning of 2001, Carol McBay relocated to London and left the band.
+At the beginning of 2001, Ara McBay relocated to London and left the band.